 - While going through several potential costumes for her alter ego as Marvel Comics superheroine Araña, Anya ends up in Sailor Moon's iconic costume (with a brunet version of her odango hairstyle, even!) and is not amused.

-- Batman knew enough of Sailor Moon to figure out during a trip to Japan that one attractive woman was actually Martian Manhunter Disguised in Drag in Japan.
+- While guest writing an issue of Grant Morrison's JLA, Mark Millar had Batman know enough of Sailor Moon to figure out during a trip to Japan that one attractive woman named "Hino Rei" was actually Martian Manhunter Disguised in Drag in Japan.
 The page where this happens can be read here.

 - One issue of the comics version of The Simpsons shows Waylon Smithers, post-henshin, in a costume that very closely resembles that of a Sailor Soldier.
 This is just one of many anime references in that particular issue.

-- Coincidentally, the same line was used during The Price Is Right episode of November 4, 2008... while one of the lovely presenters cosplaying as a lawyer-friendly Sailor Moon, with the odango and correct poses to boot.
+- In the The Price Is Right episode of November 4, 2008, one segment has the announcer singing "One Week" by Barenaked Ladies (see Music examples below).
+When the song gets to the line "Gotta get in tune, with Sailor Moon", the audience can see one of the lovely presenters cosplaying as a lawyer-friendly Sailor Moon, with the odango and correct poses to boot.